nokia/ntt/docs/conformance/remaining-work.md

      start timers and activate defaults that call `execute` (Sem_2601_ExecuteStatement_010); the control scope has no
      TestcaseExec, so those do nothing today.
-   - **A blocked testcase under an execute timeout.**
-     Sem_2601_ExecuteStatement_003.
-Measured on 2026-08-04: blocking the
-     alt is correct and does produce the expected `error`, but 51 other files depend on the deadlock release to reach a verdict at all.
-See "The executed-but-wrong slice" for the order this has to be unpicked in.
    - Module-qualified identifiers in a control body (Sem_08020305_ImportingAllDefinitionsOfAModule_004) and `testcasename()` returning empty under the control path.
-2. **Make blocked alts fire for real**, then drop the deadlock release, then drop the undeclared-verdict coercion — in that order, for the reasons measured in "The executed-but-wrong slice".
-This is now the highest-value item in the document: it is worth ~2 fixtures directly and gates ~115 files' worth of masked semantics, including whatever real defects the coercion is currently papering over.
-Start with the inline-PTC-start finding, which is a concrete, bounded piece of it.
+   - `Sem_2601_ExecuteStatement_003` is **done**: a deadlock now reports itself as `error`, which is what the fixture asked for.
+2. **Finish the procedure-communication round trip.** 47 of the 74 files the correction exposed, and the four `TestStrictSched_*` tripwires.
+The bodies now run; what still fails is a client/server pair completing a call/reply, which is matching and routing.
+This is the largest single block of honest misses in the suite and the highest-value item here.
+3. **The three newly-found defects** under "The correction", each with a tripwire test carrying its diagnosis: the injected message that never reaches a driver-bound PTC (user-facing, the C/C++ test-port path, so arguably ahead of item 2), the stopped `alive` component that cannot be restarted, and interleave not suspending a blocked branch.
-3. **Bucket 3 clusters**, one precise, narrowly-scoped analysis pass at a time. `reject->pass` is 108 of the 112 real misses, so this is where the remaining match-rate lives — but see the 2026-06-17 triage
-   above: none of it is low-hanging, spread across 23 clusters, and matching-core changes regress easily.
+4. **Bucket 3 clusters**, one precise, narrowly-scoped analysis pass at a time.
+102 of the 178 real misses expect `reject`, so the remaining match-rate does live here — but see the 2026-06-17 triage above: none of it is low-hanging, spread across 23 clusters, and matching-core changes regress easily.
-4. **Wire `runtime/codec`.** Filed here rather than under real execution: it is worth only ~2 real-execution conversions but up to 13 match-rate fixes, all of them the `22_communication_operations` `reject->pass` cluster that needs decoding to actually *fail* on malformed input,
+5. **Wire `runtime/codec`.** Filed here rather than under real execution: it is worth only ~2 real-execution conversions but up to 13 match-rate fixes, all of them the `22_communication_operations` `reject->pass` cluster that needs decoding to actually *fail* on malformed input,